 Alt Image

-Think about packing a camera or a journal (or even your phone, since that can do both those things).
+Think about packing a camera or a journal (or even your phone, since that can do both those things) for your camping trip.
 If you’re an artist, a sketchpad or paint set is a great idea, too.
 Once night falls, gather around the campfire to sing songs, share stories, or just chat with your loved ones.
 Don’t forget a little stargazing, too: A sky full of stars free from light pollution is something to behold!

-No camping trip is complete without some tasty treats, and boy, do we have some great camping food ideas!
-Keep nourishing stuff on hand—think trail mix, fresh fruits, or granola bars—to fuel your trip.
-Get creative with your treats by using TWIX Chocolate Bars as a special ingredient.
+When it comes to snacks, keep nourishing stuff on hand—think trail mix, fresh fruits, or granola bars—to fuel your trip.
+Get creative with your camping snacks by using TWIX Chocolate Bars as a special ingredient.
 Crush some TWIX Minis Chocolate Bars into your trail mix to sweeten them up.
 You can even make yourself and your companions some savory TWIX-infused granola bars if you’re looking for a twist on an old favorite.
 Or you can keep a pack of TWIX Chocolate bars on hand for a quick, sweet pick-me-up.

 Alt Image